-in % 2017 2016
+in % 2018 2017

 Joh.
 Berenberg, Gossler & Co.
-KG 1.90 3.42
+KG 0.50 1.90

 Joh.
 Berenberg, Gossler & Co.
-KG Gruppe 1.57 1.83
+KG Gruppe 0.07 1.57

-5.7 Countercyclical Capital Buffer
+5.8 Countercyclical capital buffer

 Pursuant to Capital Requirements Regulation (CRR) Article 440 in conjunction with Delegated Regulation (EC) No. 1555/2015 of May 28, 2015, the institutions are obligated to present the geographical distribution of the credit risk exposures material to calculating the countercyclical capital buffer along with the amount specific to each institution.
 The countercyclical capital buffer may amount to between 0% and 2.5% of the total of risk-weighted assets and must be maintained using common equity tier 1 capital.
 In Germany, BaFin specifies the amount of the countercyclical capital buffer by taking into account any recommendations of the Committee for Financial Stability, and evaluates it quarterly.
 BaFin does not see any need for a countercyclical capital buffer in Germany for the first quarter of 2018 (cf. BaFin home page).
 Other countries such as Norway, Sweden, and Hong Kong have specified a capital buffer.
 According to a statement issued on June 21, 2017 by the BaFin's Specialist Committee for Equity, the aforementioned disclosure of geographical distribution must list all material countries, i.e., also countries with a buffer of 0%.
 The context is that BaFin fundamentally also could specify a capital buffer for third countries, and in order to do so, it needs an overview of the possible effects, i.e., the banks' exposures at default.
 In this case, incidentally, the BaFin also holds a different opinion than the Basle Committee, whose consultation document (BCBS 356) published in March 2017 also only considers disclosures necessary for countries with a buffer.
-However, BaFin's position has not been officially set forth in writing either in minutes of the Specialist Committee for Equity.
+However, BaFin's position has not been officially set forth in writing either in minutes of the Specialist Committee for Disclosure or the Specialist Committee for Equity.